leviv/leviv.github.io/_posts/technical/2020-12-29-How-I-Created-My-Home-Page.md

 const singleGeometry = new THREE.Geometry();
 ```

-Here I define the colors (hex values) that I will be using throghout the project, as well as a single three.js **geometry**, because I am only going to be displying one object in the scene.
+Here I define the colors (hex values) that I will be using throughout the project, as well as a single three.js **geometry**, because I am only going to be displying one object in the scene.

 #### Scene, camera, renderer, and material